 Even so, we can still be their caretakers while they’re dying, and we can remember them when they’re gone.
 And, when possible, we can revitalize the languages that aren’t yet in too much trouble.

 We can also try to learn the languages that are closely linked to the land we live on.
-In this regard, Wales’ success story is truly impressive — the government has actively promoted the Welsh language for years, and about 19 percent of the population speaks it.
-Last year, the government even unveiled an initiative to help the language reach a total of one million speakers by 2050.
+In this regard, Wales’ success story is truly impressive — the government has actively promoted the Welsh language for years, and about 19 percent of the current population speaks it.
+In 2017, the government even unveiled an initiative to help the language reach a total of one million speakers by 2050.

 Additionally, Ireland has been somewhat successful in revitalizing the Irish language, partly through classes taught in schools and partly by re-emphasizing its status as one of the country’s official languages.
 The government also protects designated Gaeltachts, or regions where a significant percentage of the population speaks Irish as a first language — but, as you might expect, the initiatives invite a lot of public debate, and not everyone is convinced that the government is doing enough.

 Even so, there are other ways to learn vulnerable or endangered languages.
-Although Duolingo is best known for its Spanish, French, and German courses, the service also has offerings in a few less common languages — like Welsh (330,000 active learners) and Irish (one million active learners).
-What’s more, the app is launching a Hawaiian course later this year, and anyone can suggest a new course; bilingual individuals can even contribute to ongoing curriculum development.
+Although Duolingo is best known for its Spanish, French, and German courses, the service also has offerings in a few less common languages — like Welsh, Irish, Hawaiian, and Navajo.
+Anyone can suggest a new course; bilingual individuals can even contribute to ongoing curriculum development.

 Have you come across any interesting revitalization projects?
-Or have you tried to learn an endangered language in any way?
-Let us know about your experiences in the comments below.
+Or have you tried to learn an endangered language?
+Let us know about your experience in the comments below.